NRCan/energuide_api/README.md

 2. Download current version of mongoDB community server from [here](https://www.mongodb.com/download-center#community).

 3. Download Node.js from [here](https://nodejs.org/en/download/).
+Version >=8.x of Node is required.

-Check if the library are accessible run following command in terminal window
+Check if the libraries are accessible by running the following commands in a terminal window
 ```
 python --version